long con magazine is a canadian quarterly for art about art.

 Please enter each artwork's title on a new line.

-Artist statements are published alongside accepted artworks.
+Writer/artist statements are published alongside accepted pieces.

 If you submit a sequence or series of artworks (such as a musical album, a photographic essay, or a series of poems) that responds to the same object(s), artifact(s), or performance(s), you can include a single artist statement for the whole sequence or series.

-Write artist statement(s) in 1st person (using "I"/"we").
+Writer/artist statement(s) must be written in 1st person (using "I"/"we").